 For the career and technical education component of the program, students are initially selected based on their accomplishments in career and technical education fields.
 Students are nominated through their Chief State School Officer (CSSO).
 Each CSSO can nominate up to five candidates who meet the U.S. Presidential Scholars candidacy requirements.
 Candidacy materials are mailed to the selected students, and they are invited to apply to the program.
 To confirm their interest, all candidates complete and submit candidacy materials, including essays, self-assessments, secondary school reports and transcripts for review.

-The selection of approximately 4,000 original program candidates generally is made based on SAT and ACT scores.
-Test scores in each of the states/jurisdictions are reviewed, and the total SAT score is compared to the ACT Sum of Scores.
-Each student's highest test score (in a single test administration) is identified; duplicates and/or lower scores are dropped.
+The selection of approximately 4,000 general program candidates, for the most part, made based on SAT and ACT scores.
+Test scores in each of the states/jurisdictions are reviewed, and the Evidence-Based Reading and Writing (ERW) and Math SAT score is compared to the ACT English, Reading and Math score.
+Each student's highest test score from the first three attempts (in a single test administration) is identified; duplicates and/or lower scores are dropped.
 In each state, scores are ranked from high to low.
-Approximately twenty females and twenty males are selected as candidates from each state, the District of Columbia, the Commonwealth of Puerto Rico, and from families of U.S. citizens living abroad based on SAT and ACT scores.
-In addition, each Chief State School Officer (CSSO) may nominate up to ten male and ten female candidates, based on their outstanding scholarship, residing in the CSSO's jurisdiction.
+The scores associated with the top 20 male examinees and top 20 female examinees are used to select candidates from each state, the District of Columbia, the Commonwealth of Puerto Rico, and from families of U.S. citizens living abroad.
+A universal score is determined for both males and females from that state.
+In addition, each Chief State School Officer (CSSO) may nominate up to 10 male and 10 female candidates, based on their outstanding scholarship, residing in the CSSO's jurisdiction.
 The program is also partnering with several recognition organizations that will each nominate up to 40 candidates from their individual programs.
-Students are considered in their states of legal residence, unless they have lived abroad for two years or more.
+Students are considered in their states of legal residence, unless they live abroad.
 Candidacy materials are mailed to students for participation in the program.

 Application is by invitation only; therefore, students may not apply individually to the Program, nor may their schools nominate them.